02034 How To Guide Trainingpeaks Zwifters Blog 700x394

 The Zwift display will also change from “Just Ride” mode to display all of the steps in your workout, including interval durations and power targets.
 You will also get alerts on the screen and banners on the road showing where to start and finish your intervals.

 You’ll even get real-time feedback at the end of each interval showing how well you completed that step.
-When you use Workout Mode in Zwift and sync to TrainingPeaks, all of your intervals will be marked as laps as well, which your coach will likely appreciate when they go to analyze your workout.
+When you use Zwift and sync to TrainingPeaks, all of your intervals will be marked as laps as well, which your coach will likely appreciate when they go to analyze your workout.

-Erg mode is useful if you want to make sure that you execute a workout as perfectly as possible, or if you haven’t developed the skill to properly pace the types of efforts you have planned (including the rest intervals if you tend to ride too hard.)
+Erg mode is useful if you want to make sure that you execute a workout as perfectly as possible, or if you haven’t developed the skill to properly pace the types of efforts you have planned (including the rest intervals if you tend to ride too hard).

 Additionally, Zwift has an especially useful feature that lets you toggle erg mode on or off in the middle of a given workout as needed.

-Using the New Zwift Run With TrainingPeaks
+Using Zwift Run With TrainingPeaks

-For runners, Zwift has added a running option with Free Run and workout modes as well as other running specific features.
+For runners, Zwift has added a running option with Free Run and workout modes as well as other running-specific features.
 Treadmill technology hasn’t quite caught up to smart trainers yet, so grade changes based on the terrain or speed changes as part of a structured workout do have to be done manually (for now.)
-There are a variety of affordable bluetooth and ANT+ enabled footpods and belt speed sensors that you can use with Zwift to make sure that you are getting the most accurate data in Zwift.
+There is a variety of affordable bluetooth and ANT+ enabled footpods and belt speed sensors that you can use with Zwift to make sure that you are getting the most accurate data in Zwift.

 Just like with your planned cycling workouts, any structured workout on your calendar will automatically show up in your workout library once you’re in Zwift’s workout mode, so just select today’s workout and start running!

-So whether you are looking for a better way to execute your planned workouts, or just a way to help the training hours pass a little more quickly, Zwift may be just the tool you need to stick to your TrainingPeaks plan.
+So whether you are looking for a better way to execute your planned workouts or just a way to help the training hours pass a little more quickly, Zwift may be just the tool you need to stick to your TrainingPeaks plan.
 You may even start looking forward to riding the trainer.

-Premium App
+TrainingPeaks App

 Cody Stephenson Headshot 750×750 (1)